 - The largest number of mushers to finish a single race was 78 in 2008.

 - A red lantern is awarded to the last musher to finish Iditarod.
 The longest time for a Red Lantern was 32 days, 15 hours, nine minutes and one second by John Schultz in 1973.
 The quickest Red Lantern musher is Cindy Abbott.
 In 2017, she finished in 12 days, 2 hours, 57 minutes and 31 seconds, a faster red lantern time than the first 19 winning times.

-- Rick Swenson is the only five time winner of “The Last Great Race”, having won in 1977, 1979, 1981, 1982 and 1991.
-He is now the only person to win the Iditarod in three different decades, a record that will probably never be broken.
+- Until 2021 when Dallas Seavey won his fifth Iditarod, Rick Swenson was the only five time winner of “The Last Great Race”, having won in 1977, 1979, 1981, 1982 and 1991.
+He is currently the only person to win the Iditarod in three different decades, a record that will probably never be broken.

 - Four time winner, Susan Butcher, claimed Iditarod victories in 1986, 1987, 1988 and again in 1990.
 Susan retired from long distance racing after the 1993 race in order to start a family with husband Dave Monson, himself a Yukon Quest champion.
 Their first daughter, Margarith, was born in the spring of 1995.

 - Four time winner Doug Swingley claimed victories in 1995, 1999, 2000, and 2001.

 - Four time winner Martin Buser claimed victories in 1992, 1994, 1998, and 2006.